 Brian E. Porter

-Brian E. Porter, PE, PMP, a native of Minnesota, USA is the Vice-President of Strategic Partnerships for MGCG.
-He is concurrently the Director of Technical Product and Market development for Semler Industries, Inc. Mr. Porter has around 20 years’ experience in project management, product development, engineering, safety listings, patent, business strategy and start-up management in computer sales, consumer products, hazardous waste industry, industrial manufacturing and retail product markets.
-He has been teaching for more than twelve years.
+Brian E. Porter, PE, PMP, PMI-ACP, AMA-CPM has more than 25 years’ experience in project management, product development, engineering, safety listings, patent, business strategy and start-up management in computer sales, consumer products, hazardous waste industry, industrial manufacturing and retail product markets.
+He has been teaching professionally for more than fifteen years.

-Mr. Porter has instructed courses for professionals from Siemens, BASF Chemical Company, NASA, Hovensa, Columbian Chemicals Company, US Coast Guard, US CIA, Ashland Chemical, Lilly, PG&E, LUKOIL-Overseas, Rolls-Royce, Savannah River Nuclear Solutions, PPL Montana, Stryker, Conoco-Phillips, Walt Disney Company, Government Land Office of Texas and several smaller organizations.
+Mr. Porter has instructed courses for professionals from Siemens, BASF Chemical Company, NASA, Hovensa, Columbian Chemicals Company, US Coast Guard, US CIA, Ashland Chemical, Lilly, PG&E, LUKOIL-Overseas, Rolls-Royce, Savannah River Nuclear Solutions, PPL Montana, Stryker, Conoco-Phillips, Walt Disney Company, Government Land Office of Texas and several other large and smaller organizations.

 He has also completed books on Global Management Strategies, International Project Management and Natural Negotiation for Engineers besides other papers being published on project management topics.
 In 2012 his article “Split Decisions” was the cover for ME Magazine.
 In the last few years he has also published The 7 Es of Motivating Employees, Extreme Interviews and Resumes and the AMA-CPM Exam Prep Study Guide.

 Brian's hobbies include roller-blading, flying drones/quadcopters, ham radio, church ministry, barbershop singing and precision long-range shooting.